manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/7.2_kubernetes_basics/README.md

 After completing this module, you will:

-- ✅ **Understand Kubernetes architecture** and core components
+- ✅ **Understand Kubernetes architecture** and core components deeply
-- ✅ **Set up local development** environment with Minikube
-- ✅ **Use kubectl effectively** for cluster management
+- ✅ **Master kubectl commands** for cluster management and troubleshooting
-- ✅ **Deploy and manage applications** using basic resources
+- ✅ **Create and manage pods** using declarative YAML configurations
+- ✅ **Use labels and selectors** effectively for resource organization
+- ✅ **Apply resource management** best practices for production workloads
+- ✅ **Implement container patterns** like sidecar for real-world scenarios
-- ✅ **Troubleshoot common issues** in Kubernetes
+- ✅ **Troubleshoot common issues** and debug Kubernetes problems
-- ✅ **Understand pod lifecycle** and container management
+- ✅ **Understand pod lifecycle** and container management principles

 ---

 ## ✅ Success Criteria
-- [ ] Simple pod created and running
+- [ ] Can explain Kubernetes architecture components and their roles
-- [ ] Pod with labels deployed successfully
-- [ ] Can filter pods using label selectors
+- [ ] Successfully created pods using different configuration patterns
-- [ ] Blue-green pod pattern demonstrated
+- [ ] Understand and can use labels for resource organization
-- [ ] Database pod with environment variables working
+- [ ] Can troubleshoot pod creation and runtime issues
-- [ ] Multi-container pod (sidecar pattern) running
+- [ ] Implemented multi-container pod patterns
-- [ ] Can access pods via port-forward
+- [ ] Applied resource limits and requests appropriately
-- [ ] Can troubleshoot and fix broken pods
+- [ ] Can use kubectl effectively for cluster management
-- [ ] Understand pod lifecycle and states
+- [ ] Understand the foundation for higher-level Kubernetes abstractions
-- [ ] Clean up resources properly

 ## 🚀 Next Steps

-Ready to work with Pods?
+Ready to work with Pods in detail?
 Continue with:

 **[7.3 - Pods Management →](../7.3_pods_management/)**

-Learn to create, manage, and troubleshoot Kubernetes pods - the fundamental building blocks.
+Learn advanced pod management, networking, and real-world deployment patterns.

 ---